baronep/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used the suggested Adams Optimized using the softmax_cross_entropy_with_logits function as the loss function.
+To train the model, I used the suggested Adams Optimizer using the softmax_cross_entropy_with_logits function as the loss function.

 I used the following hyperparameters to train my final configuration: